hexeaktivitat/ferry/README.md

 ## Usage

 Currently only features an interactive REPL for language testing.
-During the REPL session, you can invoke commands to print compiler/interpreter states with `!`.
+During the REPL session, you can invoke commands  with `!`.
 Recognized commands:

 ```
-!tokens
-!state
-!ast
-!type
+!tokens     # Prints the generated tokens of last expression
+!state      # Prints the current REPL state
+!ast        # Prints the Abstract Syntax Tree
+!type       # Prints the Abstract Syntax Tree with TYPES
-!asm
+!asm        # Prints RISC-V ASM
+!exit       # Exit REPL
+!quit       # Quit REPL
 ```

 Planned and expected features include: